ampproject/amphtml/spec/amp-framework-hosting.md

 The built framework can be found in directory `dist`.
 The version assigned to the build is in `dist/version.txt` and a listing of all files included in build is in `dist/files.txt`.
 The framework is ready to be moved to and served from your host.

-If you have advanced hosting capabilities or would like to customize the versioning system, you may be interested in flags `--config=<config>` and `--version_override=<version>`, where...
+If you have advanced hosting capabilities or would like to customize the versioning system, you may be interested in the following flags to `gulp dist`:

-- `<config>` is one of `canary` or `prod`, indicating whether the build is meant to be served as a canary release or a production release, respectively.
-When the `--config` flag is omitted, the build system defaults to `prod`.
+- `--config`: Indicate the release type of the distribution, production (`prod`) or canary (`canary`).
+Defaults to `prod`.
-- `<version>` is the version you want to assign to the build.
-When the `--version_override` flag is omitted, the build system defaults to the commit time of the last commit in the active branch and appends a trailing zero: `TZ=UTC git log -1 --pretty="%cd" --date=format-local:%y%m%d%H%M%S` with `0` appended.
+- `--version_override`: Assign a version to the distribution.
+The version needs to be URL path compatible; no characters should require URI encoding.
+Defaults to the commit time of the last commit in the active branch and appends a trailing zero: `TZ=UTC git log -1 --pretty="%cd" --date=format-local:%y%m%d%H%M%S` with `0` appended.
 Note that the version specified here is not the "runtime version" (RTV), which contains both the config and the version.
-The runtime version is discussed in more detail in section [Serve the framework](#serve-the-framework).
-Also, keep in mind that the version needs to be URL path compatible; no characters should require URI encoding.
+The runtime version is discussed in more detail in section [Serve the AMP framework](#serve-the-amp-framework).

 ### Option 2: Download the framework with an AMP Toolbox tool